CQC We Statement

 The complaint process offers a range of options for resolving complaints.
 The approach chosen should aim to achieve a timely, proportionate and appropriate response to the complaint.

-The purpose of an investigation into the circumstances and nature of the complaint is to establish the facts of what occurred.
+The purpose of an investigation is to establish the facts of what occurred.
 This should include – where appropriate – reviewing records, interviewing staff, conducting visits to the location involved and receiving specialist advice.

 The complainant will be kept informed as far as reasonably practicable as to the progress of the complaint.